Good Morning Traders,

 Anytime the market isn't correlated it's giving you a clue that something isn't right and you should proceed with caution.
 Today our bias is neutral.
 Could this change?
 Of course.
 In a volatile market anything can happen.
 We'll have to monitor and see.

-As I write this the crude markets are trading lower and the US Dollar is declining.
+As I write this the crude markets are trading lower and the US Dollar is advancing.
 This is not normal.
 Think of it this way.
-If the stock market is trading lower, it's safe to assume that the crude market will follow suit and vice versa.
+If the stock market is trading lower, it's safe to assume that the crude market will follow suit and vice-versa.
 Crude trades with the expectation that business activity is expanding.
 The barometer of which is the equities or stock market.
 If you view both the crude and index futures side by side you will notice this.
-Yesterday August crude dropped to a low of 97.65 a barrel and held.
+Yesterday May crude dropped to a low of 97.59 a barrel.
 We'll have to monitor and see if crude either goes lower or holds at the present level.
-It would appear at the present time that crude has support at 97.98 a barrel and resistance at 99.14.
+It would appear at the present time that crude has support at $97.52 a barrel and resistance at $100.15.
 This could change.
 All we need do is look at what happened last fall when crude was trading over $100.00 a barrel.
 We'll have to monitor and see.
 Remember that crude is the only commodity that is reflected immediately at the gas pump.

-Crude oil is trading lower and the US Dollar is declining.
-This is not normal.
-Crude typically makes 3 major moves (long or short) during the course of any trading day: around 7 AM EST, 9 AM EST and 2 PM EST when the crude market closes.
+Crude oil is trading lower and the US Dollar is advancing.
+This is normal.
+Crude typically makes 3 major moves (long or short) during the course of any trading day: around 9 AM EST, 11 AM EST and 2 PM EST when the crude market closes.
 If crude makes major moves around those time frames, then this would suggest normal trending, if not it would suggest that something is not quite right.
-If you feel compelled to trade consider doing so after 10:30 AM when the inventory numbers are released and the markets give us better direction.
 As always watch and monitor your order flow as anything can happen in this market.
 This is why monitoring order flow in today's market is crucial.
 We as traders are faced with numerous challenges that we didn't have a few short years ago.
 High Frequency Trading is one of them.
 I'm not an advocate of scalping however in a market as volatile as this scalping is an alternative to trend trading.

 Remember that without knowledge of order flow we as traders are risking our hard earned capital and the Smart Money will have no issue taking it from us.
 Regardless of whatever platform you use for trading purposes you need to make sure it's monitoring order flow.
 Sceeto does an excellent job at this.
 To fully capitalize on this newsletter it is important that the reader understand how the various market correlate.
 More on this in subsequent editions.

 Nick Mastrandrea is the author of Market Tea Leaves.
 Market Tea Leaves is a daily newsletter dedicated to a trader's success.
 We discuss and teach market correlation.
 Market Tea Leaves is published daily, pre-market in the United States and can be viewed at www.markettealeaves.com Interested in Market Correlation?
 Want to learn more?
 Signup and receive Market Tea Leaves each day prior to market open.
 As a subscriber, you’ll also receive our daily Market Bias video that is only available to subscribers.